hellosaumil/MyErrVisualizer/README.md

 # MyErrVisualizer
-MyErrVisualizer is an utility to better showcase a Traceback generated from Errors while running a Python File

-# MyErrVisualizer
 MyErrVisualizer is an utility to better showcase a Traceback generated from Errors while running a Python File!
 <br>
 [Download just ONE file!](MyErrVisualizer.py)